 It’s no secret that Americans consume a lot of sugar.
 There are drawbacks to excessive sugar consumption including inflammation, blood sugar dysregulation, and hormonal issues.
 Sugar is also a simple carbohydrate, which makes it unsuitable for those with diabetes or those on a ketogenic diet.

 Everyone can stand to reduce their sugar intake, either by abstinence or by switching to sugar substitutes.
 Anyone with diabetes, blood sugar problems, hormonal issues, inflammation-based illnesses, mental health conditions, and hypertension may especially wish to replace sugar with sugar substitutes.
-Going sugar-free is also part of the best diet for PCOS.
+Going on a lower-sugar diet is also part of the best diet for PCOS.

 What is a Sugar Substitute?